 The concept of 'hearsay' is often interpreted by lay people as follows: I cannot report an abuse matter because I only heard about it from another - therefore, I cannot meet the evidentiary threshold for making a report.
-Ministry leaders must not, however, confuse standards related to courtroom Rules of Evidence with Missouri mandatory reporting requirements.
+Ministry leaders must not, however, confuse standards related to courtroom Rules of Evidence with Maryland and Delaware mandatory reporting requirements.

-Missouri Reporting Requirements
+Maryland and Delaware Reporting Requirements

-The Missouri legislature clearly created an 'evidentiary threshold' well below that required to prove a matter in a criminal or civil proceeding - in fact, it is the lowest possible threshold in law.
-Missouri law requires all adults to report SUSPICIONS of child abuse or neglect.
-Suspicion is not defined in the code section but is commonly understood to mean: a feeling or thought that something is possible, likely or true.
+The Maryland and Delaware legislatures clearly created an 'evidentiary threshold' well below that required to prove a matter in a criminal or civil proceeding - in fact, it is the lowest possible threshold in law.
+Maryland and Delaware law requires all adults to report SUSPICIONS of child abuse or neglect.
+Suspicion is not defined in the code section, but is commonly understood to mean: a feeling or thought that something is possible, likely or true.
 Hearsay falls clearly within this broad definition.
 In fact, most suspicions of abuse originate from something learned from another.

-In short, the Missouri legislature intentionally created an extremely broad definition in order to receive as much information from as many individuals as possible in order to protect vulnerable children.
-Whether relevant information is 'hearsay' (or not) may play a role in subsequent criminal or civil proceedings, but 'hearsay' should never provide a basis for failure to report child abuse or neglect to the appropriate Missouri authorities.
+In short, the Maryland and Delaware legislatures intentionally created an extremely broad definition in order to receive as much information from as many individuals as possible in order to protect vulnerable children.
+Whether relevant information is 'hearsay' (or not) may play a role in subsequent criminal or civil proceedings, but 'hearsay' should never provide a basis for failure to report child abuse or neglect to the appropriate Maryland and Delaware authorities.